cloudmesh-community/fa18-516-29/project-code/Readme.md

       mvn package

-     This will create 2 folder named target in both the directories where the jar file is built with names hadoop-spark-examples-0.0.1-SNAPSHOT.jar and spark-examples-0.0.1-SNAPSHOT.jar
+     This will create a folder named target in both the directories where the jar file is built with names hadoop-spark-examples-0.0.1-SNAPSHOT.jar and spark-examples-0.0.1-SNAPSHOT.jar

    4. copy these jar files to a directory of the namenode machine through winscp.